BV303 Valuation of Intangible Assets and Special Topics

-*The final exam will be administered and proctored as shown on the schedule.
+*The final exam will be administered and proctored the day after the last class on Saturday, September 10.
 Exams are no longer provided in a written format and students MUST have a personal laptop or computer device to complete the secure online exam.
-For any exam questions or technical/logistic concerns, contact email@example.com.
+For any exam questions or technical/logistic concerns, contact firstname.lastname@example.org.
 More detailed information will be provided before class concludes.

 Please note: Partial credit will not be awarded for this offering.
 Students must participate in all the live session(s) virtually to complete the course and receive full credit following successful completion of the final exam.
 The virtual session(s) will not be recorded and/or made available after class.

 Class provides 28.8 ASA CE Instructional Hours and 3 Exam Hours